rihorn2/sumobots/README.md

 ### Getting started programming your Sumbot:

 Your sumobot is powered by a small microcontroller called an Arduino.
+Installing the IDE and libraries will start you off with some examples.
+ZumoMotorExample is a simple beginner script for getting your bot to move.
+SumoCollisionDetect is a fully working (and complicated) sumo bot example.

 Install arduino IDE (use installer, not Windows Universal App if you intend to develop in VSCode) https://www.arduino.cc/en/Main/Software

 Open IDE, Tools -> Manage Libraries; Search for Zumo and add Zumo Shield library.
-Alternatively, include only the files you need from the github https://github.com/pololu/zumo-shield-arduino-library

-To upload code to sumobot:
+#### Using Arduino IDE
 Connect bot to computer via usb

-In IDE -> Tools set Board to Arduino/Genuino Uno set Tools -> Port to the COM port that looks right :)
+In IDE -> Tools set Board to Arduino/Genuino Uno

+set Tools -> Port to the COM port that looks right :)

+File -> Examples -> ZumoShield -> ZumoMotorExample

+Upload and validate that the board responds.

+#### Using VS Code
- If using VS Code, follow the steps here: https://www.dmcinfo.com/latest-thinking/blog/id/9484/arduino-programming-with-vscode
+follow the steps here (board type is Arduino/Genuino Uno): https://www.dmcinfo.com/latest-thinking/blog/id/9484/arduino-programming-with-vscode

+Under the examples, look for "Examples from Custom Libraries -> ZumoShield -> ZumoMotorExample"

- Upload a blink.ino script from examples or another script to act as a hello world, and validate that the board responds.
+Upload and validate that the board responds.

- Upgrading Sumobot Hardware (Optional)
+### Upgrading Sumobot Hardware (Optional)
  Teams can modify the I/O sensors used in the bot.
 By default, the bots have 6 downward facing reflection detectors.
 This can be reduced to 4 detectors, opening up 2 I/O ports for use with IR rangefinders. https://www.pololu.com/docs/0J57/2.c (requires soldering and board modification, don't be intimidated, this is what the Garage is for!)

  Teams can modify the motors to lower/higher torque and higher/lower speeds, or modify the wheels.